Pride of the Pack: Airmen 1st Class Thomas Dela Pena

-Airman 1st Class Thomas Dela Pena, 8th Maintenance Squadron avionics journeyman prepares equipment at Kunsan Air Base, Republic of Korea, March 21, 2024.
-Pena was selected as Kunsan Air Base’s Pride of the Pack for the week of March 18-22 for his innovative solutions on the job.(U.S. Air Force photo by Staff Sgt.
-Samuel Earick)
+KUNSAN AIR BASE, Republic of Korea -- Airmen 1st Class Thomas Dela Pena, 8th Maintenance Squadron avionics technician, was selected as Kunsan Air Base’s Pride of the Pack for the week of March 18-22.

+Dela Pena developed a heads-up display control panel testing cable while collaborating with quality assurance and equipment engineers.
+They implemented the new technical data to streamline the testing processes and reduce the testing time from 23 hours to just five minutes.

+“I love how my job changes daily,” said Dela Pena.
+“One day we could have two parts that take all day to fix and the next we can have six so I love the challenges and difference each day brings I just love this job.”

 |Date Taken: